EleanorKal/EleanorKK/README.md

 - 👋 Hi, I’m @EleanorKal
-- 👀 I’m interested in front end development - creating beautiful themes - ecommerce sectors
+- 👀 I’m interested in blockchain projects
-- 🌱 I’m currently learning Javascript, CSS and some Kotlin for android dev
+- 🌱 Skillset - Solidity, Remix, Swift, Javascript, CSS and some Kotlin
-- 💞️ I’m looking to collaborate on ecommerce front end dev projects
+- 💞️ I’m looking to collaborate on DeFi / Smart Contract projects
-- 📫 How to reach me at eleanorATblarnya.com
+- 📫 How to DM me on Twitter - EleanorKal@blarnyastudio

 <!---
 EleanorKal/EleanorKal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.